-Study and Drug Regimen Study Design and Demographics Sample Size and Study Duration End Points Results vs calcium ketoglutarate vs sevelamer hydrochloride vs sevelamer carbonate vs lanthanum carbonate vs magnesium carbonate vs placebo stage 5: GFR <15 mL/minute; stage 5D: on dialysis) serum phosphorus and calcium, calcium- phosphate product, intact PTH or PTH, alkaline phosphatase, serum bicarbonate, total serum cholesterol, vascular calcification, bone mineral density, bone turnover and adverse events Secondary: Not reported sevelamer hydrochloride and calcium based phosphate binders (mean difference, 0.86 mg2/dL2; 95% CI, -0.69 to 2.40).
+Study and Drug Regimen Study Design and Demographics Sample Size and Study Duration End Points Results vs >18 years of age with CKD in stage 3, 4, 5 and 5D as cardiovascular mortality, cardiovascular phosphate binders (RR, 0.73; 95%Cl, 0.46 to 1.16).
+No deaths were reported in two studies comparing lanthanum carbonate to calcium carbonate. calcium acetate defined by the K/ DOQI guidelines events, hospitalization, No statistically significant difference in hospitalizations, or days hospitalized/ patient-year for those receiving sevelamer compared to calcium salts; however, vs (stage 3: GFR 30 to 59 mL/minute; fracture, hypercalcemia, this outcome was only evaluated in two studies.
+Data on hospitalizations were not reported with lanthanum carbonate compared to calcium carbonate. calcium carbonate stage 4: GFR 15 to 29 mL/minute; hyper- phosphatemia, The serum calcium by phosphorus product was not significantly different between calcium ketoglutarate stage 5: GFR <15 mL/minute; stage 5D: on dialysis) serum phosphorus and calcium, calcium- phosphate sevelamer hydrochloride and calcium based phosphate binders (mean difference, 0.86 mg2/dL2; 95% CI, -0.69 to 2.40).
 The calcium by phosphorus product was significantly lower with lanthanum carbonate treatment compared to calcium carbonate (mean difference, -6.01 mg2/dL2; 95% CI -9.66 to -2.36).
-There was a significant reduction in serum phosphorus (mean difference, 0.23 mg/dL; 95% CI, 0.04 to 0.42), PTH (mean difference, 59.74 pg/mL; 95% CI, 0.35 to 0.59) with calcium-based agents compared to sevelamer hydrochloride.
-A statistically significant reduction in hypercalcemic events was reported with lanthanum carbonate compared to calcium carbonate (RR, 0.17; 95% CI, 0.09 to 0.31).
-No difference was reported between lanthanum carbonate and calcium carbonate with regard to serum phosphorus levels (mean difference, 0.22 mg/dL; 95% CI, -0.32 to 0.75); however, serum calcium levels were significantly lower with lanthanum carbonate (mean difference, -0.30 mg/dL; 95% CI, -0.57 to -0.03).
-No statistically significant differences in PTH levels were reported between lanthanum carbonate and calcium carbonate (mean difference, 100.91 pg/mL; 95% CI -75.30 to 277.12).
-There were significantly lower calcium levels with sevelamer hydrochloride in comparison to calcium salts (mean difference, -0.34 mg/dL; 95% CI, -0.45 to -0.24).
-There were associated with a significant increase in gastrointestinal-related adverse events compared to calcium salts (RR, 1.58; 95% CI, -1.11 to 2.25).
-There was no statistically significant difference in gastrointestinal adverse events with lanthanum carbonate compared to patients treated with calcium carbonate (RR, 1.04; 95% CI, 0.70 to 1.55); however, this outcome was only reported in one study.
-There was no statistically significant change in serum alkaline phosphatase levels
+VS product, intact PTH or PTH, There was a significant reduction in serum phosphorus (mean difference, 0.23 sevelamer hydrochloride alkaline phosphatase, serum mg/dL; 95% CI, 0.04 to 0.42), PTH (mean difference, 59.74 pg/mL; 95% CI, 26 to 84) but a significant increase the risk of hypercalcemia (RR, 0.45; 95% CI, 0.35 to 0.59) with calcium-based agents compared to sevelamer hydrochloride. vs sevelamer carbonate bicarbonate, total serum cholesterol, vascular A statistically significant reduction in hypercalcemic events was reported with lanthanum carbonate compared to calcium carbonate (RR, 0.17; 95% CI; 0.09 to vs calcification, bone mineral density, bone turnover and 0.31).
+No difference was reported between lanthanum carbonate and calcium carbonate with regard to serum phosphorus levels (mean difference, 0.22 mg/dL; 95% CI, -0.32 to 0.75); however, serum calcium levels were significantly lower lanthanum carbonate adverse events with lanthanum carbonate (mean difference, -0.30 mg/dL; 95% CI, -0.57 to -0.03).
+No statistically significant differences in PTH levels were reported between vs Secondary: Not reported lanthanum carbonate and calcium carbonate (mean difference, 100.91 pg/mL; 95% CI -75.30 to 277.12). magnesium carbonate There were significantly lower calcium levels with sevelamer hydrochloride in comparison to calcium salts (mean difference, -0.34 mg/dL; 95% CI, -0.45 to - vs placebo 0.24). pidocobo There were significantly lower serum bicarbonate levels with sevelamer hydrochloride in comparison to calcium salts (mean difference, -1.43 mEq/L; 95% CI, -2.07 to -0.79).